 How should I use this medication?

-This medication is injected under the skin or into a vein.
-You will be taught how to prepare and give it.
-Take it as directed on the prescription label.
-If you are using Humalog or Admelog, you should inject this medication within 15 minutes before or after your meal.
-If you are using Lyumjev, you should inject this medication at the start of a meal or within 20 minutes after starting a meal.
-Have food ready before injection.
+This medication is injected under the skin.
+Use it exactly as directed.
+It is important to follow the directions given to you by your care team.
+If you are using Humalog or Admelog, give your dose within 15 minutes before or right after the meal.
+If you are using Lyumjev, give your dose at the start of the meal or within 20 minutes after starting a meal.
+Have your food ready before you give your dose.
 Do not delay eating.
-You will be taught how to use this medication and how to adjust doses for activities and illness.
-Do not use more insulin than prescribed.
-Do not use more or less often than prescribed.
+Talk to your care team about how to adjust doses for activity and illness.
+Know what to do if you skip a meal.
+Keep taking insulin therapy unless your care team tells you to stop.

 This medication comes with INSTRUCTIONS FOR USE.
 Ask your pharmacist for directions on how to use this medication.
 Read the information carefully.
 Talk to your pharmacist or care team if you have questions.